CMQNordic/Web-Dev-Cheatsheet/README.md

 ### [package.json file](#)

-This is an important file in the repo root that is auto-generated when we initiate npm.
-Specially important if you aim to publish your code as a package.
-Name and Version will be required when publishing are set there.
-The 'scripts' property is a dictionary containing script commands that can be run from cmd or VSCode.
+This is an important file in the root of the repo.
+It is auto-generated when we initiate npm.
+This is an important project file.
+The 'scripts' property is a dictionary containing script commands that can be run from command line.
+Dependencies are the packages that are used in within the project.

 _Example of an package.json file:_
 ```
 {
-  "name": "ProjectName",
+  "name": "travel-site",
   "version": "1.0.0",
+  "description" : "Travel site for SunTravel company.",
+  "author" : "CMQ Nordic AB",
+  "license" : "ICS",
   "scripts": {
     "build": "webpack",
-    "devServer": "webpack-dev-server"
+    "dev": "webpack-dev-server"
   },
   "dependencies": {
     "loadash": "^1.0.0",
     "normalize.css": "^8.0.1"
   },
   "devDependencies": {
-    "autoprefixer": "^9.7.3",
+    "webpack": "^4.41.5",
+    "webpack-cli": "^3.3.10",
+    "webpack-dev-server": "^3.10.1",
+    "postcss-loader": "^3.0.0",
     "css-loader": "^3.4.1",
-    "postcss-loader": "^3.0.0",
+    "style-loader": "^1.1.2",
+    "postcss-import": "^12.0.1",
+    "postcss-simple-vars": "^5.0.2",
     "postcss-nested": "^4.2.1",
-    "postcss-simple-vars": "^5.0.2",
-    "style-loader": "^1.1.2",
-    "webpack": "^4.41.5",
-    "webpack-cli": "^3.3.10",
-    "webpack-dev-server": "^3.10.1"
+    "autoprefixer": "^9.7.3"
   }
 }
 ```